Wapim/wapim-docs/messages/text-message.md

 {% endapi-method-summary %}

 {% api-method-description %}
-This endpoint send text message.
+This endpoint sends an text message.
 {% endapi-method-description %}

 {% api-method-spec %}